Biography

 General Chehab served as Army Commander with President Bechara El Khoury (1946-1952) and President Camille Chamoun (1952-1958), for a total of 13 years.

 In 1952, a strong political opposition was putting pressure on President Bechara El Khoury to resign after he had renewed his mandate.
-Chehab refused to let the Army get involved in this political confrontation and intervene for or against any party.
-When El Khoury was forced to resign, Chehab was appointed Prime Minister with the duty to organize and secure the election of a new president.
-Keeping a deaf ear to opinions that wanted to see him run for the Presidency, Chehab, strongly against any Army interference in public life, focused on assuming his emergency mission diligently and without delay.
+Chehab refused to take sides and refused any Army involvement in this political confrontation.
+When El Khoury was forced to resign, Chehab was appointed Prime Minister tasked to organize and secure the election of a new president.
+Turning a deaf ear to opinions that wanted to see him run for the Presidency, Chehab, strongly against any Army interference in public life, focused on completing his emergency mission diligently and without delay.
 Four days later, Camille Chamoun was elected to succeed El Khoury.

-In November 1956, he was named by President Chamoun as Minister of Defense, cumulatively with his Army Commander responsibilities.
+In November 1956, he was named by President Chamoun as Minister of Defense, in addition to his Army Commander responsibilities.
 He resigned the ministerial post four months later, preferring to focus on his Army duties, away from the world of politics.

 Towards the end of the Chamoun Mandate, following the stern Canal of Suez confrontation between Egypt’s Abdel Nasser and the Western world, the Lebanese politicians and public became sharply divided between a pro-American camp headed by Chamoun, and a pro-Arab camp grouping the majority of Muslim politicians and leaders.
-This led to a strong uprising movement against the re-election of Chamoun.
-This came to be known as the Crisis of 1958, in which armed clashes started on the streets and Chamoun called upon the US Marines to block the uprising of the pro-Nasser movement.
-Like in 1952, Chehab, as Commander of the Army, refused to allow the military to intervene, especially that foreign interferences were now clearly manifesting.
-He simply prevented both the opposition and the government partisans from overtaking places of strategic importance, such as airports and government buildings, and kept the Army well united and unaffected by the severe political division that the country was enduring.
+This led to a strong uprising against the re-election of Chamoun.
+Known as the Crisis of 1958, armed clashes started on the streets and Chamoun called upon the US Marines to block the uprising of the pro-Nasser movement.
+Like in 1952, Chehab, as Commander of the Army, refused to allow the military to intervene, especially in the clear presence of foreign interferences.
+He simply prevented both the opposition and the government partisans from overtaking locations of strategic importance, such as airports and government buildings, and kept the Army well united and unaffected by the severe political division in the country.

 1958-1964

-As the 1958 crisis deepened and the Chamoun mandate neared its end, Chehab was chosen as the consensus presidential candidate to succeed Chamoun in a salvatory mission to bring back unity and peace to the country that was facing a threatening predicament.
-He was widely trusted by the Muslims for his impartiality and now accepted by both the US and Nasser for his integrity.
-He was elected by the Lebanese Parliament on 31 July 1958, for a 6-year presidential mandate.
+As the 1958 crisis deepened and the Chamoun mandate neared its end, Chehab was chosen as the consensus presidential candidate to succeed Chamoun in a salvatory mission to reestablish unity and peace in a country facing an existential threat.
+He was widely trusted by the Muslims for his impartiality and accepted by both the US and Nasser for his integrity.
+He was elected by the Lebanese Parliament on July 31, 1958, for a 6-year presidential mandate.

-During the first two years in office, Chehab strived to cool down the tensions.
-He gained the trust of both camps by ensuring that all the Lebanese fractions’ doubts and fears are taken into consideration.
+During the first two years in office, Chehab strove to cool down the tensions.
+He gained the trust of both camps by ensuring that the doubts and fears of all the Lebanese fractions are taken into consideration.
 He formed consensus governments in which all the country’s political components were represented, and followed the path of moderation, cooperating closely with the different confessional groups.
 He succeeded in his task and brought back a firm stability to the country.

-In July 1960, two years into his mandate, following the June parliamentary elections, seeing that the country had been democratically stabilized and having paved the way for reforms, Chehab presented his resignation, believing that as a military man, he had accomplished his duty towards his country when it was facing an emergency situation and could now step down.
-He was persuaded by the Members of the Lebanese Parliament to remain in office, and decided to dedicate the rest of his term for administrative reforms and State modernization.
+In July 1960, two years into his mandate, following the June parliamentary elections, Chehab presented his resignation seeing that the country had been democratically stabilized, having paved the way for reforms and believing that as a military man, he had fulfilled his duty towards his country when it was facing an emergency situation.
+He was persuaded by the Members of the Lebanese Parliament to remain in office, and decided to dedicate the rest of his term for administrative reforms and state modernization.

 In 1961, the Army suppressed an attempted military coup by the Syrian Social Nationalist Party.
 To avert such future threats and hinder foreign interferences in internal affairs, Chehab strengthened the Lebanese intelligence and security services.